ericbeaubrun/ericbeaubrun/README.md

 ### 💼 Work
 * Based in France.
-* Student at CY PARIS UNIVERSITY.
+* Student at CY Cergy Paris Université.

 ---